seclab-ucr/UBITect/README.md

 ```
 Now the results with feasible paths are put in the confirm_result.json in the current directory
 ## Step by Step Tutorial
-For readers who what to inspect  how UBITect works, we use an example under subdirectory example/ to show case the intermediate steps.
- For readers who care more about the final results, please jump into the step 4.
+This section uses a simple piece of code to show the workflow of UBITect and explains the output of intermediate result for readers who are intersted in.
+For readers who care more about how to manually verify the result with the aid of symbolic execution, feel free to jump into the step 4.
 ### Step 1: Undersand the example code:
 backlog.c is a piece of vulnerable code simplified from [linux commit 1a92b2b](https://github.com/torvalds/linux/commit/1a92b2ba339221a4afee43adf125fcc9a41353f7),
 the variable **backlog** could be uninitialized if **a** is zero.
 Then this pointer is used in line 25 (if statement) and line 26 (dereferenced).
 The following